Ben-Ed/PdP_SS19/README.md

 # Programming in Practise - Linked List

-Project assignment in the course "Programming in Practice" from summer semester 2019 during my Bachelor in Business Informatics.
+Project assignment in the course "Programming in Practice" from summer semester 2019 during my Bachelors in Business Informatics.
 The task was to implement a singly linked list with several features in C. A linked list is a dynamic data structure, which can have elements added and removed without the need to create a fixed lenght beforehand.
 The single elements are connected one-way via a pointer, which references the following node.
+Final Mark: 20/20 Points.
-<br> Final Mark: 20/20 Points.
+<br> <br> The following is a small showcase of the different functions we had to implement.
+While this assignemt and the concept of linked list are rather basic, it still may help some folks out there.

 ## Tasks